 If you need legal advice on your employment status and rights, then contact us here, send us an email to firstname.lastname@example.org or give our friendly employment experts a call on 029 2043 7484.

 Being genuinely self-employed does not mean forfeiting all rights in the workplace.

-Those who are self-employed will still have protection in place for their health and safety, as well as against discrimination.
+Those who are self-employed will still have protection in place for their health and safety, as well as protection against discrimination where they perform the work personally.
 They may also have specific rights and responsibilities set out by the terms of any contracts that they have with their clients.

 Health and Safety